West Footscray: History

 Prior to European colonisation, the area of West Footscray was originally home to the Wurundjeri Woi Wurrung and Boonwurrung peoples of the Kulin Nation.

 Footscray proper was well-established as a settlement by the mid-19th century, centered around a punt across the Maribyrnong River.
 Originally referred to as "Upper Footscray," allotments of land in what is now West Footscray began sale in the 1850s.
-Alexander Dove, a Scottish sea captain who would become the first chair of the Footscray municipal council, purchased a large allotment with an existing 13-room homestead and lived here until the 1890s, despite the surrounding allotment being subdivided in the 1880s, with the surrounding streets (Soudan Street, Khartoum Street and Dongola Street) named for the Australian participation in the British intervention in Sudan.
+Alexander Dove, a Scottish sea captain who would become the first chair of the Footscray municipal council, purchased a large allotment with an existing 13-room homestead and lived here until the 1890s, despite the surrounding allotment being subdivided in the 1880s, with the surrounding streets (Soudan Street, Khartoum Street and Dongola Road) named for the Australian participation in the British intervention in Sudan.
 Dove Street, slightly to the south, is named after him.

 Despite continued land speculation throughout the 19th century, West Footscray (and neighbouring Maidstone) was slow to develop, owing in part to transportation difficulties; a road connection to Melbourne through the West Melbourne Swamp was not built until 1863, and while the railway line was built in 1859, trains did not stop in the area until the opening of Tottenham railway station in 1891.
 In 1860, a traveller passing through by train observed "some half-dozen wooden houses standing in gardens surrounded by stone walls and hedges."
 In 1865, of the 163 residents and businesses in the broader Footscray municipality, just 12 listed addresses in Upper Footscray.